dannykadoshi/hersee-massage/README.md

   + **Requirements** The contact form requires the user to provide their full name, email address, and message.

   + **Formspree form** Upon submission, the form data is sent to an external URL for processing.
-The form is set to accept character set UTF-8 and submits data to "https://formspree.io/f/mknayaby" using the POST method.
+The form is set to accept character set UTF-8 and submits data to **[FORMSPREE](https://formspree.io/f/mknayaby)** using the POST method.

+  ##TESTING

+  + I verified the cross-browser compatibility of the page by testing it in Chrome, Firefox, and Safari to ensure it functions correctly on different browsers.

+  + Using the toolbar in Chrome's developer tools, I ensured that the project is responsive, visually appealing, and fully functional across various standard screen sizes.

+  + I reviewed the text content of all pages to ensure readability, comprehension, and compliance with accessibility guidelines.

+  + The functionality of the contact form was tested, ensuring that all fields are required and preventing users from submitting blank entries.

+  + The contact form is configured to send data to **FORMSPREE** for proper handling of form submissions.

+  + To ensure a well-performing and user-friendly website, I have conducted thorough testing for links, navigatoins, page load times, image optimization and form validation.